 Accessibility and Room Considerations

-An Issues in Bioethics Professor has students read several recent articles on the current debate about patenting human genetic material.
-He wants students to reflect on this issue and writes a prompt "From your viewpoint as consumers, what are the principal pros and cons of allowing the patenting of genes?"
-At the beginning of class, he has students break up into groups of four.
-He passes out a handout to each group with the question at the top and two columns (PROS and CONS).
-He asks each group to come up with six entries for each column.
-He gives them ten minutes to complete the activity.
-Instead of collecting the papers, he has each group report their list, and he creates a master list from all groups' results (Angelo 169).
+In Issues in Bioethics, students read several recent articles on the current debate about patenting human genetic material.
+The professor wanted students to reflect on this issue and write a prompt: "From your viewpoint as consumers, what are the principal pros and cons of allowing the patenting of genes?"
+At the beginning of class, he divided students into groups of four.
+He passed out a handout to each group with the question at the top and two columns (PROS and CONS).
+He asked each group to come up with six entries for each column.
+He gave them ten minutes to complete the activity.
+Instead of collecting the papers, he had each group report their list, and he created a master list from all groups' results (Angelo 169).

-An Assistant Professor in Civil Engineering is teaching a Seminar in Bridge and Highway Design.
-Students have just studied two proposed designs for a suspension bridge before class.
-She wants to know how well students are able to evaluate the strengths and weaknesses of each proposal.
-She also wants to expose the internal decision-making processes they use to make a recommendation.
-At the start of class, she gives students a piece of blank paper and asks them individually to list three to five strengths and weaknesses of each proposal.
-Students have 5-10 minutes to complete the task.
-She calls on students to share their results without comment.
-She collates the results on the whiteboard.
-The class reviews the list, which reveals some differences of opinions.
-Students are given another 10 minutes to work in pairs to review the lists and make a recommendation along with a rationale for their decision.
-She has teams vote on each proposal and calls on some students from each side to defend their decisions (Angelo 169).
+An Assistant Civil Engineering Professor taught a Bridge and Highway Design seminar.
+Students studied two proposed designs for a suspension bridge before class.
+The professor wanted to know how well students could evaluate each proposal's strengths and weaknesses.
+She also wanted to expose the internal decision-making processes they would use to make a recommendation.
+At the start of class, she gave students a piece of blank paper and asked them individually to list three to five strengths and weaknesses of each proposal.
+Students had 5-10 minutes to complete the task.
+She called on students to share their results without comment.
+She collated the results on the whiteboard.
+The class reviewed the list, which revealed some differences of opinions.
+Students were given another 10 minutes to work in pairs to review the lists and make a recommendation along with a rationale for their decision.
+She had teams vote on each proposal and called on some students from each side to defend their decisions (Angelo 169).

 Angelo, Thomas A., and K. Patricia Cross.
 Classroom Assessment Techniques: a Handbook for College Teachers.
 Jossey-Bass, 1993. pp. 168-171.